timschneeb/kdeconnect-nx/README.md

 * Visit this page to install KDE Connect on your other devices: https://kdeconnect.kde.org/download.html
 * The KDE Connect clients will automatically discover each other.
+* Open the overlay named 'KDE Connect NX' via Ultrahand
-* After starting the pairing process, you need to accept the pair request within 30 seconds.
+* After starting the pairing process in the overlay, you need to accept the pair request within 30 seconds.

 <details>
 <summary>Connection problems?
 (Click here to expand)</summary>